mt5225/weekly/Aug2015/weekone.md

 - **Wednesday**
   1. take sick leave
   2. phone chat with 田野 with dcv english version strategy. [see details below]
+  3. adjust the model translation: key words are used for indexing, so there are better no space between words. for instance, 'air conditionor' should become 'AC'.

 ## DCV English key dates